Coneriys/apache4/docs/content/observability/tracing/overview.md

 ---
-title: "Traefik Tracing Overview"
+title: "apache4 Tracing Overview"
-description: "The Traefik Proxy tracing system allows developers to visualize call flows in their infrastructure.
+description: "The apache4 Proxy tracing system allows developers to visualize call flows in their infrastructure.
 Read the full documentation."
 ---

 # Tracing